Donald J. Sowma Sr.

 Scully’s last assignment of her 1 ½ year career was as a State Park Ranger 1 at the Pescadero State Park in Half Moon Bay on the San Mateo Coast.
 In her spare time, she worked on a historical survey of Ana Nueva State Beach.
 Colleagues stated that she was dedicated to the preservation of the environment and the education of the park visitor.
 She was a 9-year veteran of the Dept. of Parks and Recreation at the time of her death.

-Besides her parents Scully, 25, was survived by four sisters, Kathleen Pooler, West Sacramento; Mary and Teresa Scully, Rio Linda; and Margaret Scully, Berkeley; one brother, Thomas Scully, Santa Cruz; and her fiancée, Park Ranger Leslie Cowie of Stockton.
+Besides her parents Scully, 25, was survived by four sisters, Kathleen Poole, West Sacramento; Mary and Teresa Scully, Rio Linda; and Margaret Scully, Berkeley; one brother, Thomas Scully, Santa Cruz; and her fiancée, Park Ranger Leslie Cowie of Stockton.

 In 1976 the friends and family of Ranger Scully established a perpetual Memorial Fund with the National Audubon Society.
 Each year the Fund sends people working in an environmentally related field to Audubon Workshop training sessions.